DennisHeimbigner/netcdf-c/docs/filters.md

 (1a) the metadata for a variable is read when opening an existing variable that has associated Codecs.
 2. The visible parameters are converted to a set of working parameters.
 3. The filter is invoked with the working parameters.
-4. The working parameters are converted to a set of visible parameters.
-5. The dataset is closed using the final set of visible parameters.
+4. The dataset is closed using the final set of visible parameters.

 ### Step 1: Invoking nc_def_var_filter